Life insurance is available on all AMP super insurance policies, and is payable to the following recipients.

 This information is provided by AWM Services Pty Ltd ABN 15 139 353 496, AFSL No. 366121 (AWM Services) and is general in nature only.
 It hasn’t taken your financial or personal circumstances into account.
 It’s important to consider your personal circumstances and read the relevant product disclosure statement or terms and conditions available from AMP at amp.com.au or by calling 131 267, before deciding what’s right for you.

-The complimentary super health check is provided by AWM Services and is general advice only.
+The super health check, at no extra cost, is provided by AWM Services and is general advice only.
 It does not consider your personal circumstances.
 Taxation issues are complex.
 You should seek professional advice before deciding to act on any information on this webpage.

 You can read our Financial Services Guide online for information about our services, including the fees and other benefits that AMP companies and their representatives may receive in relation to products and services provided to you.
 You can also ask us for a hardcopy.
 All information on this website is subject to change without notice.
 AWM Services is a part of the AMP group and can be contacted on 131 267 or email@example.com.